 Ken Rayner

-RSMR
+CEO, RSMR

 Please be aware that this material is for information purposes only and is supplied by Rayner Spencer Mills Research, an independent research consultancy.
 Any forecasts, figures, opinions, statements of financial market trends or investment techniques and strategies expressed are, unless otherwise stated, Rayner Spencer Mills Research own at the date of this document.
 They are considered to be reliable at the time of writing, may not necessarily be all-inclusive and are not guaranteed as to accuracy.
 They may be subject to change without reference or notification to you.